woocommerce/projects/readme.txt

 1. The projects base page
 2. A single project page
-3. The projects management screen within the WordPress admin.
+3. The projects management screen within the WordPress dashboard.

 == Upgrade Notice ==